 Upon receipt of the notice, the business will then have 30 days to remedy the situation or agree to do so (and then actually do it) within a reasonable time.
 The business must also within a reasonable time cease to engage in the unfair or deception practices.7

 Injured by an unfair consumer practice?
 Call us for help…

-Call 855-JUSTICE or complete the form on this page to discuss your case with a California consumer injury lawyer.
+Call 855-LAWFIRM or complete the form on this page to discuss your case with a California consumer injury lawyer.